KgManuel09/-GitHub/README.txt

 note: if you want, you can correct the code if necessary.
 People are especially welcome who are interested in PEP-8 and can add some of their own ideas for the program. note 2: I'm adding a calculator to tkinter just to have it.
-Thanks in advance to all GitHub users. :) And yes, I’m 14 years old, I live in Russia and I’m learning Python.
+Thanks in advance to all GitHub users.))
+And yes, I’m 14 years old, I live in Russia and I’m learning Python.